storyfeet/dugi_bialan/content/sign.md

 e - ear
 c - chest

+### Angle

+2 lower case letters, first is Point, second is palm.

+The point is where an unbent index finger would point.
+Where the Point/palm is facing.

+f - Forward
+u - Up
+i - In
+a - Across
+w - Wide
+b - Back
+s - Sash : Diagonal up across

 ### Gestures

-P - Position : Move to the following Position
+M - Move : Move to the following Position
-A - Angle : Rotate to the following Angle
+R - Rotate : Rotate to the following Angle
 B - Bounce : to and from the following position.
 N - Next : Rotate and Move to the following Angle and Position F - Circle Forward :